 Can you imagine navigating the World Wide Web without a search engine?
 Search engines do so many things for us.
-But if you had to boil it down to their primary goal, it’d look like this:
+You might be wondering what is the primary goal of a search engine?
+But if you had to boil it down to how search engines work their primary goal, it’d look like this:

 - To provide users with the most relevant and accurate information for their search query